Home Current Projects A Short Biography

 Eric Lachacz came as a visiting PhD student, as an external rotation from his program in medicinal chemistry at the University of Michigan, to study mechanisms of drug action in synovial sarcoma.

 Jennifer Won completed her PhD with me in 2015, with her thesis entitled "Clinical performance of diagnostic, prognostic and predictive immunohistochemical biomarkers for hormone receptor-negative breast cancer."
-Jenn went on to a job position with the Canadian Immunohistochemistry Quality Control group.
+Jenn went on to a leadership position with the Canadian Immunohistochemistry Quality Control group.

 Bertha Brodin spent four months with us in 2014 on sabbatical from her faculty scientist position at the Karolinska Instituet in Stockholm, researching the synovial sarcoma oncoprotein’s functional complex.